 - Control your pricing/margins to ensure sellers are respecting MAP (pricing)

-The ability to showcase your brand on Amazon is getting better and better with, for example, the ability to provide more detailed product descriptions and have dedicated seller/brand pages via Amazon’s brand registry.
-And while protection of brand integrity is crucial, the Amazon marketplace will also become an extension of a brand’s ability to communicate it’s experience to the customer with these new tools.
+The ability to showcase your brand on Amazon is getting better and better with the ability to provide more detailed product descriptions and have dedicated seller/brand pages via Amazon’s brand registry.
+While protection of brand integrity is crucial, the Amazon marketplace will also become an extension of a brand’s ability to communicate it’s experience to the customer with these new tools.

-The decision to sell on Amazon should be clear given that Amazon represents not only a significant sales opportunity that cannot be ignored, but also an important component of brand protection, promotion, and customer interaction.
+The decision to sell on Amazon should be clear.
+Amazon represents a significant sales opportunity that one cannot ignore, and also an important component of brand protection, promotion, and customer interaction.
 Brands need to take control of and manage their presence here.
 Customers are shopping on Amazon and a successful e-commerce strategy in today’s retail marketplace requires a strong Amazon presence.
-Amazon has created unprecedented consumer trust, has the customers to prove it, and if the marketplace is approached correctly – brands can leverage this moment to succeed on Amazon.
+Amazon has created unprecedented consumer trust and has the customers to prove it.
+If the marketplace is approached correctly – brands can leverage this moment to succeed on Amazon.

 Channeled is a full-service agency that works with companies that are established Amazon sellers or want to launch on Amazon and help them manage and scale.